 Equine passport and transponder; application

-Correct official identification of equidae is essential, especially in the event of an outbreak of equine disease for which government control measures are required by law, such as contagious equine anaemia or African horse sickness.
+Correct official identification of equidae is essential, especially in the event of an outbreak of equine disease for which government control measures are required by law, such as contagious equine anemia or African horse sickness.
 Only if all horses have valid and correctly completed "identification documents" can it be ensured that necessary state disease control measures can also be properly implemented.

 Equine Passport Regulation 2015/262